 Add 2 tbsp of a neutral-tasting oil to the blender.
 Oatly uses rapeseed oil, aka canola oil, but we don’t want any of that inflammatory vegetable crap (vegetables don’t make oil!).
 I used walnut oil, but you can do avocado oil or something similar that’s liquid at room temperature.
-This isn’t required, but when we blend it up, it will emulsify and help add to the creaminess.
+Oil isn’t required but it’s what Oatly uses.
+When we blend it up, it will emulsify and help add to the creaminess.

 Add 3-4 cups of water (3 will be super creamy, 4 will thin it out a bit more, it’s up to your desired texture), a pinch of salt, and maybe even a little vanilla extract if you wanna get fancy.

 Blend it on high, strain it through a mesh bag (this is the one I use), pour in your coffee, and stop harassing the poor barista who has no idea when the next shipment is coming in!!!!!

 I don’t usually share calorie info but am doing so just for comparison to Oatly’s product.
 If you do 4 cups, this comes out to 54 calories per 100 ml (that’s almost 1/4 cup), which is about the same as Oatly (57 cals for them).
 Enjoy!

 - 1 cup oats, soaked 3-4 hours

 - 2 tbsp walnut or avocado oil